Can non-chamber experience count towards CCE eligibility?

 While Institute has aided thousands of chamber executives throughout the country in improving their understanding of our business, it is not required.
 You are able to attain your continuing education points through other seminars and events.

-How many individuals have earned their CCE designation?
+How many individuals have earned the CCE designation?

-To date, more than 500 individuals have earned the CCE designation – the highest designation in the chamber profession.
+To date, more than 475 individuals have earned the CCE designation.

 What are the fees associated with the CCE program?

-Candidates who submit with their notebook will acquire a non-refundable application fee of $400 for (ACCE members)/$600 (non-members).
-Once the Certification Commission and ACCE approves the award to a candidate, the final processing fee of $200 (ACCE members)/$300 (non-members) will be invoiced to the new CCE.
+A non-refundable application fee of $400 for (ACCE members)/$600 (non-members) is due with the CCE application.
+Once the CCE Commission and ACCE approve the award to a candidate, the final processing fee of $200 (ACCE members)/$300 (non-members) will be invoiced to the new CCE.